Site Summary ProfileEPA ID: MSD086556388

 In 2008, EPA conducted installed a fence around the Sonford Products property and the adjacent Wixson property to prevent trespassing.

 EPA completed the remedial design for phase 1 of the soil cleanup activities in the Payne Drive neighborhood, referred to as OU-2.
-During the spring and summer of 2012, EPA conducted cleanup activities which involved excavation and restoration at eight residential parcels and at the ditch adjacent to the neighborhood, Cleanup activities also involved construction of a temporary cell to contain the excavated soil until the final cleanup activities are completed on site at OU-2.
+During the spring and summer of 2012, EPA implemented the phase 1 of the remedial action and OU-2 and conducted cleanup activities which involved excavation and restoration at eight residential parcels and at the ditch adjacent to the neighborhood, Cleanup activities also involved construction of a temporary cell to contain the excavated soil until the final cleanup activities are completed on site at OU-2.
 The remedial design for the final phase of the soil cleanup is scheduled to be completed in 2015.

 As part of the remedial design for OU-1, EPA constructed a monitoring well network to monitor ground water contamination.
 EPA also conducted investigations to determine the extent of the NAPL contamination.
 The first phase of the remedial design involving NAPL recovery to address groundwater contamination was completed in September 2012.
-Plans to start the groundwater cleanup are underway and are scheduled to begin Fall 2013.
-The remedial design to complete the ISCO phase of the groundwater cleanup is scheduled to be completed in 2014.
+The remedial action for the NAPL recovery system is underway and began operation June 2014.
+The recovery system involves the operation of a multi-phase extraction system and will operate to extract NAPL in three zones.
+The NAPL recovery phase is expected to operate 18 - 24 months.
+Following NAPL recovery, EPA will implement the treatment phase (second phase) to address the ground water and subsurface contamination using chemical oxidation by introduction of the oxidant, persulfate.

 MDEQ tried to negotiate legal agreements with Sonford Products to clean up air pollution and wastewater at the site in 1983 and 1985.
 EPA also tried to negotiate with Sonford Products to clean up the spill at the site in 1985.